HenrikMartinussen/SCWCD/ch4/readme.txt

-point browser to http://localhost:8081/ch4/ port is configurable in pom.xml under maven-jetty-plugin configuration, connectors, connector, port application name stems from the pom.xml artifact-id, and can be changed there
+point browser to http://localhost:8081/ch4/ port is configurable in pom.xml under maven-jetty-plugin configuration, connectors, connector, port application name stems from the pom.xml jetty-maven-plugin, and can be changed there

 In order to test and generate test coverage reports: mvn clean test cobertura:cobertura